 Their goal is to settle as many claims as possible for as low a cost as possible.
 Insurance companies don’t like to pay out money.
 To that end, the adjuster may, in fact, have a limit between $5,000 and $20,000 on how much they can agree to pay.
 Going higher requires permission from the insurer.
 They’re also under pressure to settle as many as 100 claims per month or more.

 Dealing with the Adjuster

-Claims representatives have the authority to negotiate, but they’ll try any tactics to get you to schedule.
+Claims representatives have the authority to negotiate, but they’ll try any tactic to get you to settle.
 It usually starts with them acting like your friend (potentially the only one who cares).
 They’ll say they understand but really, this low offer is the only realistic offer you can get.
-If you refuse they’ll get more insistent and some of them even resort to bullying, threats of going to court or even trying to claim the accident may have been your fault.
+If you refuse, they’ll get more insistent and some of them even resort to bullying, threats of going to court, or even trying to claim the accident may have been your fault.

 The first thing to remember is, you shouldn’t take it personally.
 You know your claim better than they do, and they’re just trying to negotiate you down.
-You know what your injury is worth, the cost of your medical bills, your lost wages and the damage to your life.
-Don’t ever sign off on a low offer, and don’t ever be afraid, if the negotiations are going badly, to say, “I’ll put you in touch with my attorney.”
+You know what your injury is worth, the cost of your medical bills, your lost wages, and the damage to your life.
+Don’t ever sign off on a low offer, and don’t ever be afraid to say, “I’ll put you in touch with my attorney.”

 Hiring a Winston-Salem Personal Injury Lawyer

 Winston-Salem personal injury lawyers have the experience and knowledge to stop the harassment from insurance adjuster strong arm tactics.
 They can fight for your case, gather evidence, and fight for your rights.
 They will work tirelessly to get you compensation for your lost wages and compensation, medical bills, pain and suffering, emotional trauma, and more.